JShipps/casper_mod/README.md

 ##### Disqus Comments

-Edit `post.hbs`. lines 76-94.
+Edit `post.hbs` lines 75-95.

-Replace these lines with the code from your Disqus admin panel.
+`<!-- Begin Disqus commenting -->`

+`<!-- End Disqus commenting -->`

+Replace everything between these comments - given Disqus' way of providing code, go ahead and replace the comments as well!

 Currently, it's set to display comments using my Discus information - change this to depict your own.